kevinfrei/EMP/README.md

 ![Playlist view](doc/playlist.jpg)

-It's not yet 'packaged' for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough.
+It's not yet packaged for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough.
 (Those screen shots from the 'bootstrap' version.
 I've moved on to FluenUI since then...)